google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/async-functions.md

 If you use the `async` keyword before a function definition, you can then use `await` within the function.
-When you `await` a promise, the function is paused until the promise settles.
+When you `await` a promise, the function is paused in a non-blocking way until the promise settles.
 If the promise fulfills, you get the value back.
 If the promise rejects, the rejected value is thrown.

 Note: If you're unfamiliar with promises, check out [our promises guide](/web/fundamentals/getting-started/primers/promises).